vadimcn/codelldb/MANUAL.md

     "initCommands": [
         "platform select <platform>", // For example: 'remote-linux', 'remote-macosx', 'remote-android', etc.
         "platform connect connect://<remote_host>:<port>",
-        "settings set target.inherit-env false", // See the note below.
     ],
     "env": {
         "PATH": "...", // See note below.
     }
 }
 ```
-Note: By default, debuggee will inherit environment from the debugger.
-However, this environment  will be of your
-**local** machine.
-In most cases these values will not be suitable on the remote system,
-so you should consider disabling environment inheritance with `settings set target.inherit-env false` and
-initializing them as appropriate, starting with `PATH`.

 ### Connecting to a gdbserver-style agent
 This includes not just gdbserver itself, but also execution environments that implement the gdbserver protocol,